sadiyameem/catch-the-falling-objects-game/README.md

 - Speed increases over time
 - High score tracker (resets when page is refreshed)
 - You will lose lives when you catch a raindrop or miss any of the apples
+- A Game Over pop will show whne you run out of time or whne your lives are gone

 # Screensshots
 Before game starts